-Letter of Intent Deadline: February 28, 2022 (final day in February annually thereafter) Proposal Deadline: April 29, 2022 (final Friday in April annually thereafter)
+Notice of Intent to Submit Deadline: February 28, 2023 (final day in February annually thereafter) Proposal Deadline: April 28, 2023 (final Friday in April annually thereafter)

 INTRODUCTION

 The N2025 Strategic Plan is a guide to help propel the University of Nebraska-Lincoln (UNL) to increased excellence and impact.
 The rich record of faculty, staff, and student accomplishments across UNL's tri-partite mission of research, education, and engagement demonstrates a long-standing and deep commitment of service to society.
 But now is the time to embark on a bolder path.